 A strategic by-product is they also become more productive and get more of the most important things done.

-Below are 5 time management techniques that busy people can implement right now to simplify their lives.
+Below are 5 time management techniques that busy people can implement right now to simplify their lives and get more of the right things done.

 1. Take a Time Audit